awsdocs/iam-user-guide/doc_source/access-analyzer-policy-generation.md

 1. Choose an existing role, or create a new service role that grants IAM Access Analyzer access to the bucket in account B \(where your CloudTrail logs are stored\)\.

-1. Update your Amazon S3 bucket object ownership and bucket permissions policy in account B to allow IAM Access Analyzer to access objects in the bucket\.
+1. Verify your Amazon S3 bucket object ownership and bucket permissions policy in account B so that IAM Access Analyzer can access objects in the bucket\.

 **Step 1: Choose or create a role for cross\-account access**
 + On the **Generate policy** screen, the option to **Use an existing role** is pre\-selected for you if a role with the required permissions exists in your account\.
 Otherwise, choose **Create and use a new service role**\.
 The new role is used to grant IAM Access Analyzer access to your CloudTrail logs in account B\.

-**Step 2: Update your Amazon S3 bucket configuration in account B**
+**Step 2: Verify or update your Amazon S3 bucket configuration in account B**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the **Buckets** list, choose the name of the bucket where your CloudTrail trail logs are stored\.

-1. Choose the **Permissions** tab and find the **Object ownership** section\.
+1. Choose the **Permissions** tab and go to the **Object Ownership** section\.

-   Object ownership is an Amazon S3 bucket setting that you can use to control ownership of new objects that are uploaded to your buckets\.
-By default, when other AWS accounts upload objects to your bucket, the objects are owned by the uploading account\.
-To generate a policy, all of the objects in the bucket must be owned by the bucket owner\.
+   Use Amazon S3 Object Ownership bucket settings to control ownership of objects that you upload to your buckets\.
+By default, when other AWS accounts upload objects to your bucket, the uploading account owns the objects\.
+To generate a policy, the bucket owner must own all of the objects in the bucket\.
+Depending on your ACL use case, you might need to change the **Object Ownership** setting for your bucket\.
+Set **Object Ownership** to one of the following options\.

-   Choose **Edit** and change the object ownership to **Bucket owner preferred**\.

-   To learn more about object ownership in Amazon S3, see [Controlling ownership of uploaded objects using S3 Object Ownership](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) in the *Amazon S3 User Guide*\.
+   + **Bucket owner enforced** \(recommended\)
+   + **Bucket owner preferred**
 **Important**
 To successfully generate a policy, the objects in the bucket must be owned by the bucket owner\.
-You can only generate a policy for the time period after the object ownership change was made\.
+If you choose to use **Bucket owner preferred**, you can only generate a policy for the time period after the object ownership change was made\.

+   To learn more about object ownership in Amazon S3, see [Controlling ownership of objects and disabling ACLs for your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) in the *Amazon S3 User Guide*\.

 1. Add permissions to your Amazon S3 bucket policy in account B to allow access for the role in account A\.